Walmart: 2011–2019

-As of October 2019, Walmart stopped selling all live fish and aquatic plants.
+By October 2019, Walmart stopped selling all live fish and aquatic plants.

-2020s: Continuing growth and development
+2020s: Development

-This decade, as with many other companies, started off very unorthodox and unusual, due to the large part of the coronavirus (COVID-19) pandemic, including store closures, limited store occupancy, and employment, along with social distancing protocols.
-The store hours were adjusted to allow cleaning and stocking.
+In 2020, the coronavirus (COVID-19) pandemic forced temporary measures such as store closures, limited store occupancy, large-scale employee dismissal, and enforcement of social distancing protocols.
+Store hours were adjusted to allow cleaning and stocking.
+Limits on items were placed due to the rise of panic buying.

-In March 2020, due to the pandemic, Walmart changed some of its employee benefits.
-Employees can now decide to stay home and take unpaid leave if they feel unable to work or uncomfortable coming to work.
-Additionally, Walmart employees who contract the virus will receive "up to two weeks of pay".
-After two weeks, hourly associates who are unable to return to work are eligible for up to 26 weeks in pay.
-As of July 21, 2020, Walmart paid pandemic bonuses of $428 million to staff.
+During the pandemic, Walmart changed some employee benefits.
+Employees were able to decide to stay home and take unpaid leave if they felt unable to work or uncomfortable coming to work.
+Employees who contracted the virus would receive "up to two weeks of pay".
+After two weeks, hourly associates who were unable to return to work were eligible for up to 26 weeks in pay.
+Walmart paid pandemic bonuses of $428 million.
 People who did part-time or temporary work received a bonus of $150 while those who worked full-time received a bonus of $300.
-In July 2020, Walmart announced that all customers would be required to wear masks in all stores nationwide, including Sam's Club.
+Starting in July 2020, customers were required to wear masks in all stores.
+By February 2022, the COVID restrictions such as the mask requirements were lifted.